section-engineering-education/engineering-education/content/articles/gradient-descent-optimization-techniques/index.md

 - [Conclusion](#conclusion)

 ### Optimization techniques
 We will look at various optimization methods frequently employed in deep learning.
-We will also look at some Adaptive Optimization Algorithms (AOA).
+Additionally, we review Adaptive Optimization Algorithms (AOA).
 Compiling a program based on the current execution profile is known as adaptive optimization in computer science.
 You can easily make a tradeoff between Just-In-Time (JIT) compilation and instruction interpretation in an adaptive optimizer solution.

 #### Why do we optimize our machine learning models?
 Every iteration is compared to the previous one, and the hyper-parameters are tweaked until the results are as good as they can be.
 We can produce a model that is both accurate and error-free.